JizongL/jizongL.github.io/_posts/2015-09-29-blcok-2-pathology-exam-review.md

 * therapy with cytotoxic drugs and rituximab (anti-CD20 antibody) is reserved for those with bulky, symptomatic disease.

+Diffuse Large B Cell Lymphoma

+* Kaposi sarcoma herpesvirus (KSHV), also called human herpesvirus type 8 (HHV-8), is associated with rare primary effusion lym- phomas,

+* Mediastinal large B cell lymphoma occurs most often in young women and shows a predilec- tion for spread to abdominal viscera and the central nervous system.

 ## cluster of differentiation

 CD19 (B cell)